 For other CLA items, but which we do not own, it will be permissible if we can obtain a copyright-cleared copy from the British Library, otherwise publisher permission would have to be explicitly sought.

 An explanatory cover sheet should be attached to all photocopied items in the Reserve Collection.

 May I place copies of a course reader in the library's Reserve Collection?

 Yes, but the same extra restrictions apply as in the answer above.
 All items in the course reader must comply with these terms.

 May I make multiple copies of an article I have printed out from an online journal for students?

 Possibly, but you would need to be certain that the source publication is covered under the CLA Higher Education licence, or that the publisher specifically permits it.
 The library can advise you on this.
 On the whole it may well be simpler just to provice linking information to the online journal.
-Please see our Library helpsheet on Linking to Library resources for help with this.
+Please see our Library helpsheet on Adding library e-resource links to Moodle for help with this.

 May I make copies of material for a visually-impaired student outside the limits of the CLA Higher Education licence?

 Yes, we may be allowed to do this, but generally under specific conditions, and the university's Disability & Inclusion team will normally handle such requests.
 An item that a visually-impaired person is able to lawfully use may be copied into an accessible format, e.g. Braille, tape recording, large print, provided there is no suitable commercially-available format that could be purchased instead.
 The institution should own a copy of the original published edition.